by W S Gilbert and Sir Arthur Sullivan

 Led by chief bridesmaids Zorah & Zennor, the bridesmaids urge elderly Dame Hannah to think of marrying, but she explains she was once engaged to a youth who turned out to be the Baronet of Ruddigore, Sir Roderic Murgatroyd.
 The Baronets are under a curse brought on them by the witch-persecuting antics of the first Baronet, Sir Rupert Murgatroyd.
 They must commit a crime a day, or die horribly.
 When Hannah discovered who Roderic really was, she promptly left him, but has never forgotten her lost love.

 Rose, being an orphan, has lived all her life with a book of etiquette as her guide, so thinks none of the village men are suitable except the young farmer Robin Oakapple, who (like everyone else) is too shy to talk to her.
 Robin wishes he could ask Rose to marry him, but he has a terrible secret.
 He is really the current Baronet, Sir Ruthven Murgatroyd, hiding from the curse.
-The only person who knows the truth is his faithful manservant, Old Adam.
+Only two people know the truth: Robin's faithful manservant Old Adam and his sailor foster-brother, Richard Dauntless.

-Robin's sailor foster-brother, Richard Dauntless, who has been at sea for ten years, arrives in the village.
-Richard offers to woo Rose in Robin's place, but is so taken with her he asks her to marry him instead, much to the bridesmaids' delight and Robin's horror.
+Richard, who has been at sea for ten years, arrives in the village.
+He offers to woo Rose in Robin's place, but is so taken with her he asks her to marry him instead, much to the bridesmaids' delight and Robin's horror.
 But Richard doesn't measure up to Rose's expectations (or her book of etiquette) and she decides to marry Robin instead.

 There are other casualties of the Baronets' curse.
-The village madwoman, Mad Margaret, was once beloved of Sir Despard Murgatroyd, Robin's younger brother – but when Robin faked his death to flee the curse, Despard was forced to take over as Bad Baronet of Ruddigore, leaving Margaret bereft.
+The village madwoman, Mad Margaret, was once beloved of Sir Despard Murgatroyd, Robin's younger brother – but after Robin fled from the curse, Despard was forced to take over as Bad Baronet of Ruddigore, leaving Margaret bereft.

 Meanwhile, Richard has a cunning plan to win Rose back from Robin.
 He goes to Despard and tells him his elder brother is alive and is about to marry Rose Maybud.
 Despard confronts his brother at the wedding, forcing Robin to admit his real identity and take over as Bad Baronet.
 Rose offers herself to Despard, but he refuses her and proposes to Margaret, leaving Rose with Richard as her only option.
 The bridesmaids are working overtime.